Track Anything Behind Everything: Zero-Shot Amodal Video Object Segmentation: Test-time Diffusion Model Fine-tuning

-\para{Finetuning} We employ a similar finetuning strategy to that of Realfill \cite{tang2024realfill} but adapt it to be able to work on video data rather than just images.
-As with Dreambooth \cite{ruiz2023dreambooth}, Realfill aims to finetune the stable diffusion model with just a few training images utilising Low Rank Adaptations (LoRA) \cite{hu2021lora} to add learnable residual modules to each weight in the network.
-This approach allows the primary model parameters to remain frozen, thus retaining the generalisation capability of the original diffusion model while adapting it to the new data.
-Further, as with Dreambooth, a fixed prompt containing a rare token is employed to specifically overfit the model to the object of interest.
-This allows the model to associate the token directly with the visual characteristics of that particular object.
 At inference time, we need the model to output an amodal completion of the object of interest with a white background, allowing the object to be easily isolated for amodal segmentation.
 We begin by isolating the pixels within an estimated visible mask of the target object, setting all other pixels in the frame to white.
 Then, inspired by \cite{suvorov2022resolution}, we generate random binary masks that serve two purposes.
 First, we ensure some masks are generated that occlude parts of the object of interest.
-These partial occlusions encourage the model to learn how to recreate complete hidden portions of the object accurately, thus enhancing the model’s amodal completion ability.
+These partial occlusions encourage the model to learn how to recreate complete hidden portions of the object accurately, thus enhancing the model's amodal completion ability.
 Second, additional masks are randomly applied to areas outside the object of interest.
 This teaches the model to generate a consistent white background in those regions.
-These constraints ensure the model does not fill in non-object areas whilst focusing its inpainting efforts solely on reconstructing the object.
-Finally, while we complete full sequences of frames at each training iteration, we only optimise losses from frames which we have labelled as unoccluded.
+These constraints ensure the model does not fill in non-object areas whilst focusing its outpainting efforts solely on reconstructing the object.
+Finally, while we complete full sequences of frames at each training iteration, we only optimise losses from frames which we have labelled as unoccluded via our occlusion labelling methodology.
 This ensures that the model receives reliable training signal for those areas without introducing noise from undefined occluded regions.
-Concretely, we adapt the Realfill \cite{tang2024realfill} loss as follows:
+Concretely, we adapt the Realfill loss as follows:

-where $x$ is a block of frames, $p$ is a fixed language prompt \textit{``A video of a [V] on a white background''}, $m$ is the randomly occluded mask, $t$ is the diffusion time step and $\epsilon$ the noise. $V_i$ masks the loss for occluded frames where the target outpainting is not known.